 National Pretzel Day History

-National Pretzel Day celebrates one of the most eaten snacks in the United States, the Pretzel.
-It is believed that the origin of pretzels goes all the way back to the seventh century, when pretzels were made to be eaten during lent.
-A mixture of water, flour and salt, the perfect combination for the occasion.
+National Pretzel Day seeks to celebrate the knotted baked pastry.
+The pretzel is believed to have been created during 7th century to be eaten during lent.
+They are made using a mixture of water, flour, and salt.
+There are many toppings or seasonings that can be used including cheeses, sugar, and cinnamon.
 Pretzels were first brought to the United States by Germans around the year of 1710, more specifically to Pennsylvania.
-The first ever pretzel bakery was started by Julius Sturgis, also in Pennsylvania.
-The observance occurs every year on April 26th.
+The first ever hard pretzel commercial bakery was created in 1850 by Julius Sturgis, also in Pennsylvania.

 Top Tweets for National Pretzel Day

-In the News and Trending for National Pretzel DayUpdated What 'The Office' and Stanley Hudson had right about Pretzel Day all along
+In the News and Trending for National Pretzel DayUpdated Wendy's, Auntie Anne's and more have Pretzel Day deals Monday